Estimated reading time: 5 minutes

 1. Look for the encouragers.

-They are there, sometimes you just have to weed out the discouragers to find the people who remind you of God’s goodness and His love for you.
+They are there; sometimes you have to weed out the discouragers to find the people who remind you of God’s goodness and His love for you.
 They are a lifeline on the days when you feel unworthy.
-God has cared for me so much through this journey by placing people in my life who rallied around me in prayer and support.
-I also feel blessed that God has shown Himself frequently through the kindness of strangers.

 2. Read God’s Word!
 Be authentic with the Lord.

-God has made His love known for me time and time again through His Word because I choose to pick up my Bible, even when I really felt like throwing it across the room.
-I have chosen to run to Him in my grief because He’s wired deep within me an ache to find hope in Words that come from Him alone.
-I have gained a deeper understanding of authenticity with God because I’ve been able to come to the throne and tell Him how angry I am at my life.
-God is so good, loving and patient, even when you are angry, bitter and hurting.
-Relationship truly is about being authentic and speaking openly about our issues, why would it be any different with our Creator?
+God has made His love known to me time and time again through His Word because I choose to pick up my Bible, even when I felt like throwing it across the room.
+I chose to run to Him in my grief because He’s wired deep within me an ache to find hope in Words that come from Him alone.
+I gained a deeper understanding of authenticity with God because I didn’t hold back how angry I am at my life.
+God is so good, loving, and patient, even when you are angry, bitter, and hurting.
+Relationship truly is about being authentic and speaking openly about our issues, so why would it be any different with our Creator?

 3. Find comfort in your favorite humans.